Best Cheap Electronic Drum Set For Beginners

 • With USB and MIDI connectivity

 The Alesis Nitro Mesh Kit gives you quite a lot for the money.
-As the name implies it features all-mesh pads along with a hi-hat, crash cymbal, and ride.
+As the name implies, it features all-mesh pads along with a hi-hat, crash cymbal, and ride.

 All of these are mounted on its four-post rack, which is a definite plus if you like to strike your drumset hard.
 While the posts are tough, the cables are a bit thin, so proper handling and cable setup are needed.

-The mesh heads have a springy trampoline feel to them that might not be for everyone, but they're tunable so you can mitigate this somewhat by dialing in the tension to taste.
+The mesh heads have a springy trampoline feel to them that might not be for everyone, but they’re tunable, so you can mitigate this somewhat by dialing in the tension to taste.

-All of these connect to the Alesis Nitro drum module which offers 40 drum kit sounds, 385 individual sounds, and 60 play-along tracks right out of the box.
+All of these connect to the Alesis Nitro drum module, which offers 40 drum kit sounds, 385 individual sounds, and 60 play-along tracks right out of the box.
 More importantly, all these features are easy to access, making this kit viable even for those with zero e-drum experience.

-Note that the headphones out is meant for low-impedance earphones.
+Note that the headphones are meant for low-impedance earphones.
 Volume will be noticeably lower when using high-impedance headphones, or when you use headphones with built-in mics and a non-TRS plug.
-You'll need a dedicated headphone amplifier to achieve proper volume levels.
+You’ll need a dedicated headphone amplifier to achieve proper volume levels.
 I personally use an Audio-Technica ATH-M50x for quiet practice.

 All things considered, the Nitro Mesh is what I personally recommend.
 It is the best beginner electric drum set for under $500 you can get barring the second-hand market.